yiisoft/yii2/docs/guide/runtime-logging.md

 \Yii::info('Hello, I am a test log message');
 ```

+You can log simple strings as well as more complex data structures such as arrays or objects.
+When logging data that is not a string the defaulf yii log targets will serialize the value using [[yii\helpers\Vardumper::export()]].

 ### Message category

 Additionally to the message itself message category could be specified in order to allow filtering such messages and